Symptoms and Risk

 There are few known risk factors for brain and spinal tumors.
 However, some things can raise the risk:

 For the most part, this cause of elevated risk is having been treated with radiation for another cancer of the head or spine.
-Radiation-induced tumors are fairly rare, but clinicians are aware of it and give radiation therapy after weighing benefits and risks.
+Radiation-induced tumors are fairly rare, but clinicians are aware of the possibility and give radiation therapy after weighing benefits and risks.
 For most people, the potential benefit far outweighs the risk.

 In rare cases, brain and spinal tumors run in families.
 Some of the conditions with the highest risks for these conditions include:

 Neurofibromatosis Type 1 (NF1): Type 1 (NF1) is among the world’s most common genetic disorders, occurring in about one of every 3,000 births.
-Also known as von Recklinghausen disease, this genetic disorder is the most common syndrome linked most commonly to brain or spinal cord neurofibromas, benign tumors that grow on nerves throughout the body.
-Optic nerve gliomas, benign brain tumors that grow on the nerves that carry vision from the eyes to the brain, are found one in five children with NF1.
+Also known as von Recklinghausen disease, this genetic disorder is the most common syndrome linked to brain or spinal cord neurofibromas, benign tumors that grow on nerves throughout the body.
+Optic nerve gliomas, benign brain tumors that grow on the nerves that carry vision from the eyes to the brain, are found in one in five children with NF1.

 Neurofibromatosis Type 2 (NF2): NF2 affects one in 40,000 individuals worldwide.
 It is clinically distinct from NF1 and is ten times less common.
 Individuals with NF2 will not develop NF1, and those people born with NF1 will not progress to NF2.
 It often leads to the development of multiple tumors of the nervous system: schwannomas, meningiomas, and certain types of gliomas, as well as neurofibromas.
 These tumors can result in blindness, deafness, paralysis and other neurologic problems.